omaj22/Ease-Ride/README.md

 Email: ezeudujichioma@yahoo.com

 #Acknowledgement
-Dhikrullah A. Abdullah insightful feedback and invaluable expertise was instrumental in shaping this work.
+My mentor's insightful feedback and invaluable expertise were instrumental in shaping this work.